 - a.
 Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - b.
-Defines what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania; - d.
+Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania; - c.
+Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania; - d.
 Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - e.
 Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks; - f.
 Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.